-Including archaeology,
+18 Including archaeology,

-&lt;sup>34 for example Marine protection officers with specific powers will be required to enforce marine management plans.
+19 For example Marine Protection Officers with specific powers will be required to enforce Marine Management Plans.

 19.3 EVIDENCE BASE

 It is important that policy, legislation, assessment and action are all built around a robust evidence-base.
 A National Environmental Data Management System will be developed this will include: